gu-dsan6000/2018-spring/README.md

 You will understand how to acquire and/or ingest the data, and then massage, clean, transform, analyze, and model it within the context of big data analytics.
-You will be able to think more programatically and logically about your big data needs, tools and issues.
+You will be able to think more programmatically and logically about your big data needs, tools and issues.

 ## Credit Hours

 This is a 3 credit graduate course.
 You will spend approximately 3 hours per week in class.
-It is expected that you will spend approximately 2-3 hourse of outside classroom activities (required readings, homework problems, completion of labs, quizzes, etc.) for each hour of class time.
+It is expected that you will spend approximately 2-3 hours of outside classroom activities (required readings, homework problems, completion of labs, quizzes, etc.) for each hour of class time.
 You will spend 36 hours in instructional time, and approximately 100 hours in out-of-classroom time.

 ## Course Objectives

-  - Operate big data tools and cloud insfrastructure, including Spark, MapReduce, Hadoop and other tools in the big data ecosystem
+  - Operate big data tools and cloud infrastructure, including Spark, MapReduce, Hadoop and other tools in the big data ecosystem
   - Recognize and use ancillary tools that support big data processing, including git and the Linux command line